 Heron Pond Lunch Times:

 |Grade 5 – 11:30 – 11:55||Hot lunch w/milk||$2.30||$11.50||$46.00|

 |Grade 2 – 12:45 – 1:10||Cold lunch milk||$0.
 50||$2.50||$10.00|

 |Adult lunch: $4.00 daily|

 How do I apply for Free or Reduced assistance?

 Parents need to fill out assistance forms each year.
 All information is kept strictly confidential.
 Applications are sent home with every child the first day of school and are processed as quickly as possible.
 Letters to notify parents of acceptance are sent home with your child.
 Forms are always available anytime during the school year, and can be found by clicking the links below.
-Parents who need help with free or reduced applications or have any questions or concerns are asked to contact Mrs. Rocio Johnson, Kitchen Manager at 673-1811 ext 4.
+Parents who need help with free or reduced applications or have any questions or concerns are asked to contact the kitchen at 673-1811 ext 4.